 Since you’re here, you don’t have to worry about the latter.
-We know how important naming your business is, so we’ve gone ahead and created a guide to help you.
+We know how important naming your business website is, so we’ve gone ahead and created a guide to help you.

 Start by analyzing your competitors

-These are some questions you need to ask yourself so that you can develop names that help you compete with them.
+These are some questions you need to ask yourself so that you can develop website names that help you compete with them.

 ⌛ For this example, we’ve searched for “personal trainer Los Angeles.”